Gullak: Reception

-The series was praised for its critical acclaim for its emotional and nostalgic elements.
+The series gained critical acclaim for its emotional and nostalgic elements.

 Archika Khurana of The Times Of India said, "The beauty of the series lies in its narrative, which is as promising as its prequels and easy to relate to."

 The show was said to be, "An old-world charm of the modern Indian nuclear family." by Troy Ribeiro of IANS.

 RJ Divya Solgama gave the series a 4/5 saying, "'The Most Lovable Family On OTT Are Back With Thrice Amount Of Love & Cuteness."

 Desi Martini’s Mahima Pandey, with 4.5/5 said, "Mishra Parivaar is back with another perfect season; life gets tough but they still make us smile."

 Sunidhi Prajapat of OTTPlay rated the series 4/5 and praised the show, "The new installment of the Mishra family’s adventures takes you on a rollercoaster ride of emotions."

 Abhimanyu Mathur of Hindustan Times said "Gullak's third season does get more dramatic and darker this time.
 The themes tackled are more serious than the previous two seasons.
 The stakes, at times, seem higher.
 The show isn't as light as it once was.
 But it is still well made.
 Even if it tackles serious issues, it does not get preachy or judgemental.
 It preserves the freshness."

 Saibal Chatterjee of NDTV criticised the third season, saying that "The Writing Isn't As Impeccable This Time Around But Acting Is Absolutely Top-Notch."

-Pankaj Shukl, witring in Amar Ujala, rated its third season at a 3.5/5 praising the series cast.
+Pankaj Shukl, writing in Amar Ujala, rated its third season at a 3.5/5 praising the series cast.